Wave-95/marketplace-imx-2.0/README.md

 #### Styling
 This project uses abstract utility-first class names as opposed to semantic class names.
 Component styling heavy relies on the CSS variables stored in `styles/theme.css`.
 Those CSS variables are used to extend the default theme in the `tailwind.config.js` file.
 For more information on how to customize the theme using Tailwind, take a look at this [guide](https://tailwindcss.com/docs/theme#extending-the-default-theme).

-Light and dark theme modes are toggled by setting and un-setting the `.dark` CSS class on the application's document node.
-This is possible because light and dark CSS variables are declared under the `root` and `.dark` CSS classes respectively.
+To make changes to the application's _color_ styles, edit the CSS variables located in `styles/theme.css`.
+Note that the `theme.css` file contains CSS variables for both light and dark modes.
+The application will use a set of light or dark CSS variables on the condition that the `.dark` CSS class is added to the root document.
+This logic is written in the `ToggleTheme` component.

-To make changes to the application's design system, edit the color and size values of the CSS variables located in `styles/theme.css`.
-To add new custom utility classes, create a new CSS variable and reference it in `tailwind.config.js`.
+To make changes to the application's _value_ styles (`borderRadius`, `minHeight`, `fontSize`, etc.), simply edit the values stored in the `tailwind.config.js` file.

 #### Connect Wallet / Wallet SDK
 The marketplace currently supports `MetaMask` and `WalletConnect` as its wallet providers.
 You will need to supply your own RPC URL to support `WalletConnect` when initializing the Wallet SDK in the `/helpers/imx.ts > buildWalletSDK` function.
 IMX has more information [here](https://docs.x.immutable.com/sdk-docs/wallet-sdk-web/quickstart).

 When connecting a user, the user will be prompted to sign a message with their wallet provider.
-Upon successful connection, the user will also sign a second message to register themselves onto the IMX platform.
+Upon successful connection, the user will sign a second message to register themselves onto the IMX platform.
 Registration is a pre-requisite to interacting in the IMX platform.

 #### IMX Core SDK
 The IMX Core SDK is initialized in the `helpers/imx.ts` file and the `client` object can be used anywhere in the application to read and write IMX data.
 When writing data, please make sure the user is connected to IMX and a `WalletConnection` is available to sign messages.